krisleech/wisper/README.md

 Wisper.subscribe(MyListener.new)
 ```

-In a Rails app you might want to add your global listeners in an initalizer.
+In a Rails app you might want to add your global listeners in an initializer.

 Global listeners are threadsafe.